dagger/dagger/docs/v0.3/sdk/cue/guides/logdebug/1243-dagger-cloud-debugging.md

 To take advantage of this feature, you will need to create an account by following these steps:

-1. Initiate a login process using the CLI with `dagger login`.
+1. Initiate a login process using the CLI with `dagger-cue login`.
 2. A new window will open in the browser requesting to sign-up using GitHub.
 3. After authenticating, authorize the Dagger GitHub application to finish the process.
 4. The CLI is now authenticated, it's OK to close the browser window.